A conversation with Richard Poynder about the complexity of the open-access landscape and the need for ongoing discussion and collaboration.

 Much of Richard’s writing on open access has appeared on his blog Open & Shut, although he publishes less frequently today.
 On Open & Shut can be found many interviews with OA advocates, plus essays on OA and commentary on the movement.

-He has also published a series of interviews (The Basement Interviews) with leading advocates of other free and open movements, including with Richard Stallman, Lawrence Lessig, Jay Rosen and Joe Trippi.
+He has also published a series of interviews (The Basement Interviews) with leading advocates of other free and open movements, including Richard Jefferson, Richard Stallman, Lawrence Lessig, Jay Rosen, and Joe Trippi.

 For his critical comments and investigations, Richard has been variously praised, criticised, and at times even threatened.